dendronhq/dendron-site/vault/dendron.ref.commands.md

 #### New File

-Dendron recognises a new markdown file created from vscode context menu and populate it with the frontmatter.
+Dendron recognises a new markdown file created from VS Code context menu and populate it with the frontmatter.

 #### Rename Note

-Dendron recognises the vscode rename and updates all the backlinks to the old file with new name.
+Dendron recognises the VS Code rename and updates all the backlinks to the old file with new name.

 ### Code Actions